Victoria government logo

 Early Start Kindergarten

-• who identify as Aboriginal and Torres Strait Islander
+• identify as Aboriginal and Torres Strait Islander

-• are from refugee or asylum seeker backgrounds
+• be from refugee or asylum seeker background

-It is important that service providers ensure children eligible for ESK are enrolled for the full 15 hours of funded kindergarten.
+It is important that service providers ensure children eligible for ESK are enrolled for the full 15 hours of funded kindergarten as an ESK enrolment.
 Children accessing ESK can be enrolled in a three-year-old group, a four-year-old group, a mixed-age group, or a combination of groups to access 15 hours of kindergarten.

 Service providers are expected to continue to provide the full 15 hours funded through ESK even where three-year-old groups are being offered fewer than 15 hours.
 Applications can be submitted through the Kindergarten Information Management (KIM) system.